pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

-List all parameter lists (but not function names) and a few PDF strings too!
+List all parameter lists (but not function names) (and a few PDF strings too!):

 ```